Murray State Racers: Baseball

 Murray State baseball reached national prominence in the 1970s under coach Johnny Reagan.
 The Thoroughbreds won or shared 11 conference titles during his 36-year tenure (1958–1993).
 He also led Murray State to 27-straight winning seasons and its first two NCAA Division I Baseball Championship appearances, in 1975 and 1979.
 Murray State also reached the NCAA Regionals in 2003.
 Murray State's 1975 team finished the season with a 40–9 record, was ranked No. 23 in Division I and led the nation in batting average (.332).
 The 1979 team (27–10–2), ranked 17th in Division I, came one win from advancing to the College World Series.
 Murray State's 1973 (19th) and 1974 (28th) teams also finished the season ranked in the NCAA poll.

 Notable Murray State baseball alumni include Pat Jarvis, Jack Perconte, and Kirk Rueter.

 At the time the new athletics nickname was adopted in 1961, the Murray State baseball team had just purchased new uniforms and equipment bags with the Thoroughbreds logo on it, so the team requested and received a one-year extension before adopting the new nickname.
 Alumni and fans admired the team for keeping the original nickname, so the baseball team remained known as the Thoroughbreds until 2014.
 In May 2014, athletic director Allen Ward announced that the baseball team would join the rest of the Murray State athletic teams and be identified as the Racers.
 Ward cited the need for the baseball program to enjoy the same brand identity and benefits that are afforded to the rest of the teams that identify as Racers.

+In 2025, Murray State made its first Men's College World Series appearance in program history, becoming the fourth 4th-seed ever to appear in the tournament.